rladies-chicago/rladies-chicago.github.io/content/project/dataviz.md

 +++

 The data viz study group discusses different ways to visualize data in R. Currently, members are taking on the monthly [r/DataIsBeautiful](http://reddit.com/r/dataisbeautiful) challenge.
 Participants can also suggest a data set to work with.
-Join us on our [slack](https://rladies-chicago.slack.com) channel **#sg-dataviz** or contact Abhinaya, the study group coordinator.
+Join us on our [slack](https://rladies-chicago.slack.com) channel **#sg-dataviz** or email study group coordinator Ola [at] rladies dot org.